Student Conduct & Ethics

 We know that the COVID-19 response is causing significant change and uncertainty for our community.
 This is an unprecedented event, and Student Conduct & Ethics is committed to continued engagement and support for student inquiries, incident reporting, and issue resolution as we work remotely.
 We will be updating this page with additional information and resources as the process unfolds and want to share the following at this time.

-- View PDF Document: answers to frequently asked questions related to disciplinary and academic misconduct for fall 2020
+- View PDF Document: answers to frequently asked questions related to disciplinary and academic misconduct.

 - If you have questions or concerns, please contact email@example.com or the hearing officer in which you received your original communication.